KruthiJayendra/Bike-Store-Data-Analysis/README.md

 **Data Transformation:** Converts store and category names to categorical data.

 **Visualization:** Bar chart showing stocks per category for each store.
-**From the Analysis it is observed that Cruisers Bicycles has the highest amount of Inventory with	1148,1137,1093 number of bikes across all 3 stores and Cyclocross Bicycles	has the lowest inventory with 97, 159, 158 number of bikes; An assumption can be made that Cyclocross Bicycles are the fastest moving an selling products out of all the categories and hence can be produced rapidly to balamce the stocks, where as production on Cruisers Bicycles maybe slowed down.**

 ![image](https://github.com/KruthiJayendra/Bike-Store-Data-Analysis/assets/113492040/6f7d7bf5-7e9c-4c9f-b574-39cc24ac36ba)